-At KirCCS, we have a passion for engaging the public with our research.
+At iCSS, we have a passion for engaging with the public.
 This involves a range of activities including, hosting and speaking at public events, contributing to media articles on current issues, and involving the public as we conduct our research.

 We believe that through such engagement, we can actively contribute to society, locally, nationally and internationally.
-If you think that we may be able to support your organisation or society, please contact Dr Jason Nurse, Director of External Engagement on J.R.C.Nurse@kent.ac.uk.
+If you think that we may be able to support your organisation or society, please contact Dr Jason Nurse, iCSS Public Engagement Lead on J.R.C.Nurse@kent.ac.uk.

-Presented below are some examples of public engagement activities KirCCS members have participated in.
+Presented below are some examples of public engagement activities our members have participated in.